csci3155/pppl-lab1/README.md

 Here are some reasons that we have observed.

-* In your `pppl-labs` folder, if you do not see `build.sbt`, then it is likely that you have not yet checked-out the `lab1` branch.
+* In your `pppl-lab1` folder, if you do not see `build.sbt`, then it is likely that you have the project files.

 * You need to have sbt installed.
 If you're using the CU CS VM, you